impactoss/impactoss-user-manual/visitors/visitor.md

 ![](/assets/7_sdgs.png)

-The Sustainable Development Goal targets are 169 internationally agreed goals to achieve the 17 SDGs.
-Visitors can use this tab to look through the targets and explore what a country's government is doing to achieve them and examine progress to date.
+The Sustainable Development Goal (SDG) targets are 169 internationally agreed goals to achieve the 17 SDGs.

 For more information go to **[Explore SDG Targets (optional)](/visitors/sdg-targets.md)**

-> Note on optional configuration
+> Please note that IMPACT OSS can also be configured without SDGs

 ##### Actions

 ![](/assets/actions_icon.png)

-Actions being taken to address these form the overall National Implementation Plan. actions the Government and partners are doing or planning to implement human rights and achieve the SDGs.
-This will take you straight to the Implementation Plan view.
-You can filter through the list of all recommendations depending on your area of interest, see how the Government is progressing, access data relating and even upload information relating to your own work.
+Actions the Government and partners are doing or planning to implement human rights and achieve the SDGs form the overall National Implementation Plan.

 For more information go to **[Explore Action Implementation Plan](/visitors/actions.md)**